Flexible Vertical Federated Learning with Heterogeneous Parties: System Model and Problem Formulation

 Each party $k$ has a local dataset $\X_k \in \mathbb{R}^{N \times D_k}$.
 We let the $i$-th row of $\X_k$ be denoted by $\x^i_k$.
 We assume that these local datasets are aligned, i.e., $\x^i_k$ and $\x^i_j$ for all parties $k \neq j$ are different features of the same data sample with sample ID $i$.
 We let ${\X \in \mathbb{R}^{N \times D} = [\X_1, \ldots , \X_K]}$ where $D = \sum_k D_k$.
 We can see each $\X_k$ as a vertical partition of $\X$.
 Let the $i$-th data sample be the $i$-th row in $\X$, which we denote as $\x^i$.
 Let $\y \in \mathbb{R}^{N \times 1}$ be the corresponding labels for the data samples, and let $y^i$ be the label of the $i$-th data sample.
 We assume that the parties and server have a copy of the labels $\y$.
 We discuss cases where labels are private and only present at a single party in Section~\ref{alg.sec}.

-Each party $k$ holds a local model characterized by an embedding function $\bm h_k(\cdot)$ and parameterized by model parameters $\thetab_k \in \mathbb{R}^{V_k}$.
+Each party $k$ holds a local model characterized by an \emph{embedding} function $\bm h_k(\cdot)$ and parameterized by model parameters $\thetab_k \in \mathbb{R}^{V_k}$.
 An embedding function $\bm h_k$ maps the raw features $\X_k$ to a representation space, typically of lower dimension.
-We let the $k$-th \emph{embedding} of a data sample $\x^i$ be $\bm h_k(\thetab_k; \x_k^i)$.
+For example, $\bm h_k$ can be a neural network.
+Each party may have a different model architecture.
+We let the $k$-th \emph{embedding} of a data sample $\x^i$ be $\bm h_k(\thetab_k; \x_k^i)$, the output of party $k$'s feature extractor.
+If $\bm h_k$ is a neural network, then an embedding is the output of last layer of the network for single sample.
 The server stores a \emph{server model} with parameters $\thetab_0 \in \mathbb{R}^{V_0}$.
+The server model is a function of the embeddings from each party and its output is a predicted label $\hat{y}_i$.
 We define the \emph{global model} parameters as $\bm\Theta = [\thetab_0 , \ldots , \thetab_K] \in \mathbb{R}^{V}$ where $V = \sum_k V_k$; each $\thetab_k$ is a \emph{coordinate partition} of $\bm\Theta$.
 The goal of the parties is to train $\bm\Theta$.
 We provide an example of the VFL model structure in Figure~\ref{vflmodel.fig}.
-Note, as shown in Figure~\ref{vflmodel.fig}, that each party may have different model architectures.
 A benefit of the structure of $\bm\Theta$ is that parties can compute partial derivatives of the loss function by exchanging embeddings rather than exchanging their $\thetab_k$ parameters.
 Since the size of the embeddings is often much smaller than $\thetab_k$, message sizes can be greatly reduced with this structure.
-Going forward, for simplicity of notation, we may drop $\x^i$ from $h(\cdot)$ when the context is clear.
+Going forward, for simplicity of notation, we may drop $\x^i$ from $\bm h_k(\cdot)$ when the context is clear.

 The VFL objective is to minimize the following function:

 where $l_i(\cdot)$ is the loss function for a data sample $\x^i$ and its corresponding label $y^i$.
 The loss function $l_i(\cdot)$ measures the error in predicting a label $y^i$ and can be a non-linear function, such as cross-entropy loss, a support vector machine, or a deep neural network, as shown in Figure~\ref{vflmodel.fig}.